lockEF/MultiwayRegression/README.md

 # MultiwayClassification

 This is an R package to perform linear classification for data with multi-way structure.
 The distance-weighted discrimination (DWD) or support vector machine (SVM) classification objectives are optimized under the assumption that the multi-way coefficients have low rank.
-This package depends on the packages `DWD` (for DWD) and `kernlab` (for SVM). `DWD` is not currently available on CRAN, and so will need to be installled via its url:
+This package depends on the packages `DWD` (for DWD) and `kernlab` (for SVM). `DWD` is not currently available on CRAN, and so will need to be installed via its url:
 ```
 install.packages("https://cran.r-project.org/src/contrib/Archive/DWD/DWD_0.11.tar.gz",repos = NULL, type = "source")
 ```
-The MultiwayClassification package can then be installed, directly from GitHub, using the devtools library:
+The `MultiwayClassification` package can then be installed, directly from GitHub, using the devtools library:

 ```
 install.packages(devtools)